quigley-c/quigleyc-site/README.md

 # quigleyc-site

 **My personal website**
-The site contains all necessary information about me including links to my social media profiles, blog support, and my resume.
+The site contains all necessary information about me including links to my social media profiles, blog posts, and any other info that could be needed.